hmcts/prl-slack-alerts/README.md

-# Financial Remedy Slack Alerts
+# Private Law Slack Alerts

 ### A serverless Azure Function for Application Insights monitoring and alerts
 This project was forked from [et-slack-alerts](https://github.com/hmcts/et-slack-alerts)